AzuRefinery/AVDAgentUpdater/README.md

 https://medium.com/@mitsuker/power-up-your-savings-azure-automation-for-avd-session-host-management-a8f9b688436a

 You will also want to schedule and time those properly so the shutdown occures approx. 2 hours after the power-on

+You can use this scrip manually or as part of a scheduled automation account / Azure function / Whatever works for you.
+You must also make sure the process has the proper RBAC permissions to turn on and shut down VM's/Sessionhosts